Imran fails to weaken government, destabilize country: Ahsan

-ISLAMABAD, Nov 29 (APP):Minister for Interior, Ahsan Iqbal on Wednesday hit hard at Chairman, Pakistan Tehreek-i-Insaf (PTI),

-Imran Khan for making desperate efforts to create uncertainty saying he had failed in his all endeavors to
+ISLAMABAD, Nov 29 (APP):Minister for Interior, Ahsan Iqbal on Wednesday hit hard at Chairman, Pakistan Tehreek-i-Insaf (PTI), Imran Khan for making desperate efforts to create uncertainty saying he had failed in his all endeavors to weaken the government and destabilize the country.

 “Imran Khan through his campaign with pack of lies is not weakening the government, but in reality